jediscript/php-nginx-postgres-docker/README.md

 - This is running PHP 7.2 - FPM.
 See `/image/php/Dockerfile` for more details of the PHP web server.

-- Tested to work on Lumen v5.6
+- Tested to work on Lumen v5.6 micro-framework